DayuWu/Kaggle/README.md

 "The goal is to turn data into information, and information into insight."

 "Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful."

+## List

+1. Bike sharing: Min and Max would tell you a good story.